Kubessandra/KubeStack/CONTRIBUTING.md

 > :information*source: Using the `pnpm env` command, pnpm will resolve a separate node instance from the one you installed on your system.
 Note that the \_pnpm* version will be used for dependencies resolution **aswell** as for scripts.

+### Ory CLI

+For authentication, the [KubeStack](https://github.com/Kubessandra/KubeStack) uses [Ory](https://www.ory.sh/docs/welcome).

+In order to be run locally, Ory relies on it's CLI to create a proxy tunnel to the API.

+Install the CLI through the [official documentation page](https://www.ory.sh/docs/getting-started/local-development).

 ## Development workflow

 To get started with the project, run `pnpm` in the root directory to install the required dependencies for each package: